usrpro/uspro-hugo/content/projects/sogo.en.md

 ## Current situation

-CalDAV and CartDAV synchronization capable webmail client is missing.
+Basic CalDAV and CartDAV superset protocols are supported by Radicale, which provides functionality to any third party webmail client that would support these protocols, but ships only as a server solution.

 ## Added funtionality

 https://sogo.nu/

-SOGo would act as a middleware and client to provide a more feature complete webmail experience that would bring to the table the ability to synchronise and manage tasks, contacts and calendaring events in a cross-platform way across multiple clients.
+SOGO would be given as an option to replace Radicale.

+SOGO is a full, standard compliant, server and client solution that supports CalDAV, CardDAV, GroupDAV and synchronization.

+- It works with existing IMAP, SMTP, LDAP and database servers.

+- It provides authentication either by LDAP or SQL RDBMS.

+Among its many features it stands out because of its support for:

+- Two way synchronization achieved with Microsoft ActiveSync capable mobile devices or Microsoft Outlook.
+    - sync contacts, events, tasks, e-mails.

+- Comes with a modern webmail client interface.

+- Provides support for Mozilla Thunderbird/Lightning clients.

+- Compatible with Apple IOS Calendar application / Mac AddressBook application.

+- S/MIME support, provides the opportunity to send encrypted e-mails.

+#### Limitations and vulnerabilities:

+- Sogo requires SQL rmdbs or LDAP access in order to authenticate users and store its admin privileged accounts.

+- It requires access to the IMAP server in order to get inbox data either to its webmail or to serve it to other third e-mail clients e-mail clients.

+- It also requires access to the SMTP server in order enable users to send e-mails.

 ## Scope

 [Usrpro](/about/company/) offers to implement this feature.
 This project will follow our general [road map](/about/projects-roadmap).
 The roadmap explains thourougly which steps we will undertake to implement this feature and its crowd-funding.
 Untill the "alpha testing" phase we promise to deliver:

+- Updated configuration files providing SOGo or Radicale as an option.

-- Integration of dockerized SOGo into the existing Mailu architecture.
+- Integration of dockerized SOGo into the existing Mailu project architecture.

 ### Licensing

 Development will be done inside a public repository inside the usrpro organization of Github.
 All contributions will carry the MIT license, just like the Mailu upstream repository.
 Note that the license excludes the possibility of GPL-like licensed libraries and the design will depend on this restriction.
-During the devlopment of this feature we commit to some additional guarantees outside the MIT license's warranty disclaimer.
+During the development of this feature we commit to some additional guarantees outside the MIT license's warranty disclaimer.
 Please refer to our [Copyright and Licensing](/about/copyright-and-licensing/) page for more information.

 ## Costs